Auction-Fundraisers

 Ephedra aff. rupestris BK09511.2

 Ephedraceae.
-Dwarf species with relatively thick leafless stems 1–6″+ tall; forms impressively dense mounds to 12–24″ in diameter, small but tasty red berries.
+An amazing dwarf species with relatively thick, olive to blue-green, leafless stems 1–6″+ tall; forms impressively dense mounds to 12–24″ in diameter; edible red berries, small yet tasty sweet.
 The compact mounds are distinctly different than the high altitude creeping miniature E. rupestris we collected in the alpine Cusco region.
 This may be a new species, Andean Ephedra are poorly studied.
-Open puna grassland and rock outcrops, Cordillera Negra, Ancash Dept., Peru, 13,200′; occurring with bunch grasses, Senecio spp., and several cacti which it appeared to act as a nurse plant for—Oroya borchersii [also available this auction↑], Matucana sp., and Austrocylindropuntia floccosa were all observed to be growing directly out of the Ephedra mounds.
-The region is grazed by dairy cattle, but they appear to leave the Ephedra alone.
-Grows well for us at low elevation but does not stay as compact, though still lovely and one of our favorites.
-Drought hardy when planted in the ground, has tolerated the wet and cold of winter here just fine.
-Perfect for the rock garden, as a potted specimen, or companion for your favorite cacti.
-Rooted cutting.
-Z7?
+Open puna grassland and rock outcrops, Cordillera Negra, Ancash Dept., Peru, 13,200′; occurring with bunch grasses, Senecio spp., and several cacti which it appeared to act as a nurse plant for—Oroya borchersii [also available this auction, see Cactaceae↑], Matucana sp., and Austrocylindropuntia floccosa were all observed to be growing directly out of the Ephedra mounds.
+The region is grazed by dairy cattle, but the Ephedra appear to tolerate grazing.
+Grows well for us at low elevation; does not stay quite as compact, though still dense, lovely and one of our favorites.
+Perfect for the rock garden or as a potted specimen.
+Drought hardy when planted in the ground, has tolerated the summer heat and the wet and cold of winter here just fine.
+Consider it as a companion for your favorite cacti—an ally for hardy globulars or a groundcover at the base of your Trichocereus.
+A rare chance at a rooted cutting.
+Z7/8?

-↑ Auction plant ↑↑ Mother plant cultivated in California↑ Ephedra aff. rupestris BK09511.2 in habitat, Cordillera Negra, Ancash Dept., Peru ↑ Ephedra aff. rupestris BK09511.2 habitat, Cordillera Negra, Ancash Dept., Peru ↑ Matucana growing out of Ephedra aff. rupestris, Cordillera Negra, Ancash Dept., Peru ↑ Oroya borschersii growing out of Ephedra aff. rupestris, Cordillera Negra, Ancash Dept., Peru ↑ Austrocylindropuntia floccosa with Ephedra aff. rupestris, Cordillera Negra, Ancash Dept., Peru ↑
+↑ Auction plant ↑↑ Mother plant cultivated in California↑ Ephedra aff. rupestris BK09511.2 in habitat, Cordillera Negra, Ancash Dept., Peru, 13,200′ ↑ Ephedra aff. rupestris BK09511.2 habitat, Cordillera Negra, Ancash Dept., Peru, 13,200′ ↑ Matucana growing out of Ephedra aff. rupestris, Cordillera Negra, Ancash Dept., Peru ↑ Oroya borschersii growing out of Ephedra aff. rupestris, Cordillera Negra, Ancash Dept., Peru ↑ Austrocylindropuntia floccosa with Ephedra aff. rupestris, Cordillera Negra, Ancash Dept., Peru ↑

 Andean Ethnobotanicals